2002 Indian presidential election

 The 2002 Indian presidential election was held on 15 July 2002 to elect President of India.
 On 18 July 2002, the results were declared.
 A. P. J. Abdul Kalam became the 11th President by beating his nearest rival Lakshmi Sahgal.

 Candidates

 The election was fought between two major candidates, A. P. J. Abdul Kalam and Lakshmi Sahgal.

-National Democratic Alliance + Congress Alliance
+National Democratic Alliance

 Kalam was backed by the ruling Bharatiya Janata Party and its National Democratic Alliance.
 All India Anna Dravida Munnetra Kazhagam, Telugu Desam Party and Bahujan Samaj Party also supported his candidature.
 The major opposition party Indian National Congress, two days after the nomination, declared its support to Kalam's candidature.